RobWar-code/AICode/README.md

 All data is handled in bytes, with the exception of the long jump (16 bits) and the stored routine call (32 bits).

-The input parameter area is the final 16 bytes of the block
-address: 240 - 255.
+The code block consists of 256 bytes and has appropriate LD and ST operations.

+The input parameter block consists of 256 bytes and has appropriate LDI and STI instructions.

-The output parameter area is the 16 bytes preceding the input
+The output parameter block consists of 256 bytes and has appropriate LDO and STO instructions
-address: 255 - 16 = 224 to 239

-The stack begins at address 223 and extends back toward the start.
+The stack begins at address 225 and extends back toward the start.

 Both of these areas are set to zeroes to begin with, apart from the values required as inputs.